jyusara/jyusara/README.md

 ## About Me

 - 📚 Aspiring Developer with a focus on Frontend
-- 👩💻 Software Development Student passionate about continuous learning
+- 👩💻 Passionate about software development and committed to continuous learning.